AEG Butterfly Strategy

 AEG thesis for this butterfly

-The market-implied 1-standard-deviation range for AEG extends from approximately $6.98 on the downside to $9.80 on the upside.
+The market-implied 1-standard-deviation range for AEG extends from approximately $6.80 on the downside to $10.10 on the upside.
 A AEG long call butterfly is a pinning play: it pays maximum at the middle strike if AEG settles there at expiration, with the wing legs capping both the cost and the maximum loss to the net debit.
-Current AEG IV rank near 69.21% is mid-range against its 1-year distribution, so the IV signal is neutral; the butterfly thesis on AEG should anchor more to the directional view and the expected-move geometry.
+Current AEG IV rank near 73.04% sits in the upper third of its 1-year distribution, which historically reverts; this raises the bar for premium-buying structures and lowers it for premium-selling structures on AEG at 68.30%.
 As a Financial Services name, AEG options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to AEG-specific events.

 AEG butterfly positions are structurally neutral / pin (limited-risk, limited-reward); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 AEG positions also carry Financial Services sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move AEG alongside the broader basket even when AEG-specific fundamentals are unchanged.
 Always rebuild the position from current AEG chain quotes before placing a trade.